How to train Flux LoRA models

 This is an advanced tutorial for training your own AI model.
 If you are new to Stable Diffusion or Flux AI models, get the Quick Start Guide for a newbie setup guide.

 This training workflow uses ComfyUI as GUI.
-It uses the ComfyUI Flux Trainer custom node with modifications for ease of use, which calls the try-and-true Kohya LoRA Trainer under the hood.
+It uses the ComfyUI Flux Trainer custom node with modifications for ease of use, which calls the tried-and-true Kohya LoRA Trainer under the hood.

 The training workflow consists of two parts: